Our representatives must comply with our integrity standards and policies.

 Building trust through our representatives

-We rely on our representatives, who are the partners, suppliers, consultants, and other companies that work with us or on our behalf, to help us earn and maintain the trust of our customers and the public.
+- We rely on Microsoft representatives, who are the partners, suppliers, consultants, and other companies that work with us or on our behalf, to help us earn and maintain the trust of our customers and the public.

-We only work with representatives who we believe are honest and ethical, and who commit to do business ethically and with integrity when working on our behalf.
+- We only work with representatives who we believe are honest and ethical, and who commit to do business ethically and follow integrity standards when working on our behalf.

 Ensuring trustworthy representatives